DOES YOUR FRIEND WANT TO QUIT SMOKING?

 3. REMEMBER THEIR REASONS

 Everyone has a different reason for wanting to quit.
 It could be that your mate wants to save some money, they may know someone who’s got sick or died from smoking or they may want to feel healthier.
-If you know why they’re quitting, you can help them remember when they’re finding it difficult.
+If you know their reason, you can help a friend to quit by remembering them when they’re finding it difficult.
 There are loads of great ways to remind your mate without droning on, like making them a card with their list of reasons on, or sending them some motivational pictures on WhatsApp.

 Don’t say: “What’s the point of quitting anyway?”